 - Establish the design elements: Buttons/calls to action (square or rounded edges, gradients, etc.)

 Establish borders/headers and padding/margins.
 Less padding and smaller margins provide tighter content.
-More padding and bigger margins create white space.
+Padding and margins create white space.

 - Organise SSL Certificates if using a self-hosted solution.

 One often overlooked task when replacing an old site with a new is content migration:

 - The migration process can be quick and painless if the new and old sites have structurally similar databases or there isn’t too much content.
 For sites with a significant amount of material that needs to fit in more complex layouts, migration can take more time than the actual build.

 - It’s always ideal to start with a spreadsheet of all pages you plan to migrate with separate columns for links (old & new), status (open, in progress, done) and notes highlighting, for example, if the page needs copy editing or rewriting entirely.

 - Shared Google Spreadsheets are useful for creating the master list of content and tracking what pages to migrate, their migration status (To Do, In Progress, Done), and notes.

 Use cart2cart to move from one eCommerce platform to another or automate data emigration

 Content Writing And Style Guides

 - Ensure you produce guidelines for content creation.
 For example embedded link content, anchor text rules and how to structure headings and subheadings.